DeepRank/deeprank2/docs/index.rst

    installation
    getstarted
-   contributing

 :doc:`installation`
     Get DeepRank2 installed on your computer.

 :doc:`getstarted`
     Understand how to use DeepRank2 and how it can help you.

-:doc:`contributing`
-    See our guidelines to contribute to the package.

 Notes
 ===========